Earth Day is a great time to connect with nature! Here are ten ways to celebrate and fun reads to go along with this special day!

-We've put together both books and activities to go along with Earth Day that are fun for kids and help them feel connected to the earth and stories that round out the experience!
+We've put together both books and activities to go along with Earth Day that are fun for kids and help them feel connected to the earth!

 Read on for great books to read and fun ways to appreciate nature and celebrate Earth Day!

 Whether it's in your own neighborhood or on a hiking trail, it's a great way to appreciate nature, take in the fresh air and enjoy the sights, smells and sounds of the great outdoors!